M.D. Program OASIS

 Kylie Bernardi, Med28

-Kylie Bernardi is currently a first-year medical student at Oregon Health and Science University.
-She completed her undergraduate education at Claremont McKenna College in Neuroscience and her graduate degree in Clinical Research from Keck Graduate Institute.
-She is originally from Spokane, WA and spent 8 years living and working in the Los Angeles, CA area.
+Kylie Bernardi is a first-year medical student at OHSU.
+She completed her undergraduate education at Claremont McKenna College in neuroscience and her graduate degree in clinical research from Keck Graduate Institute.
+She is originally from Spokane, WA, but spent eight years living and working in the Los Angeles, CA area.
 Kylie is particularly interested in finding balance for medical students and prioritizing wellness.
-Outside of school she spends much of her time reading, cooking, getting outside, and spending time with her two dogs.
+Outside of school she spends much of her time reading, cooking, getting outside and spending time with her two dogs.

 Hannah Shaw